OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

 ---
-title: Use Exchange Web Services from an Outlook add-in | Microsoft Docs
+title: Use Exchange Web Services (EWS) from an Outlook add-in | Microsoft Docs
-description: Learn how to use Exchange Web Services from an Outlook add-in.
+description: Provides an example that shows how an Outlook add-in can request information from Exchange Web Services.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins